From Norse tricksters to fairy tale rebels, here are 10 fantastic series and books that capture the same epic energy.

 1. The Heroes of Olympus by Rick Riordan

-The big twist?
-Roman mythology enters the picture, bringing with it new gods, new threats, and a second demigod camp that’s… let’s just say a little less chaotic than Camp Half-Blood.
+The twist?
+Roman mythology joins the party, complete with new gods, new dangers, and a rival camp that’s… surprisingly organized.

-Why it’s like Percy Jackson: Familiar faces, myth-fueled quests, and a LOT of monsters.
+Why it’s like Percy Jackson: Familiar faces, epic quests, and mythological mayhem.

 2. Magnus Chase and the Gods of Asgard by Rick Riordan

-Why it’s like Percy Jackson: Snarky narrator, action-packed chapters, and a crash course in Norse mythology.
+Why it’s like Percy Jackson: Snark, action, and an A+ crash course in Norse mythology.

-Why fans love it: It’s got a diverse, lovable cast (shoutout to Alex and Sam!), hilarious chapter titles, and Loki.
+Why fans love it: A diverse, heartwarming cast, killer humor, and Loki.
 Lots of Loki.

 3. The Kane Chronicles by Rick Riordan